VV123/SpatialNLI/README.md

 # Spatial-Comprehension
 Understanding Spatial Semantics based on context. (e.g., understand the type of a Point-of-Interest)

+The implementation of our paper [SpatialNLI: A Spatial Domain Natural Language Interface to Databases Using Spatial Comprehension]()

 ## Challenge
  | Context | Spatial Semantics |
  |---------|:-------------------:|